Nucleus Vision (NCASH) Price Reaches $0.0020

-Nucleus Vision (NCASH) traded flat against the dollar during the 1-day period ending at 8:00 AM Eastern on April 7th.
-One Nucleus Vision coin can now be purchased for $0.0020 or 0.00000004 BTC on popular exchanges.
-Nucleus Vision has a total market cap of $14.62 million and $984,880.00 worth of Nucleus Vision was traded on exchanges in the last 24 hours.
-Over the last seven days, Nucleus Vision has traded flat against the dollar.
+Nucleus Vision (NCASH) traded flat against the dollar during the 24 hour period ending at 20:00 PM ET on April 9th.
+Nucleus Vision has a market cap of $14.62 million and approximately $984,880.00 worth of Nucleus Vision was traded on exchanges in the last day.
+During the last week, Nucleus Vision has traded flat against the dollar.
+One Nucleus Vision coin can currently be purchased for about $0.0020 or 0.00000004 BTC on major exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.